 Each director will be elected by a plurality vote of the shares of Common Stock present or represented and entitled to vote on this matter at the meeting.
-Accordingly, the candidate receiving the highest number of affirmative votes of shares represented and voting on this proposal at the meeting will be elected as director of the Company.
+Accordingly, the candidates receiving the highest number of affirmative votes of shares represented and voting on this proposal at the meeting will be elected as directors of the Company.
 Votes withheld from a nominee and broker non-votes will be counted for purposes of determining the presence or absence of a quorum but, because directors are elected by a plurality vote, votes withheld and broker non-votes will have no impact once a quorum is present.
 See "Quorum; Abstentions; Broker Non-Votes."

-THE CLASS I AND II DIRECTORS RECOMMEND THAT STOCKHOLDERS VOTE FOR THE CLASS III NOMINEES LISTED ABOVE.
+THE CLASS II AND III DIRECTORS RECOMMEND THAT STOCKHOLDERS VOTE FOR THE TWO CLASS I NOMINEES SET FORTH IN THIS PROPOSAL ONE.